tnt1232007/setup-os/README.md

 ## Others
 - `nas-00.sh`: Creates a symbolic link for Docker data on Synology NAS.
-- `wsl-00.sh`: Mounts an external network drive in WSL and keeps it available.
 - `pbs-00.sh`: Installs Proxmox Backup Server and provides setup notes for PBS and Proxmox VE integration.
 - `kasm-00.sh`: Installs Kasm Workspaces on Ubuntu/Debian.